 What specific questions do you have that you need your instructor to answer?
 Do you have questions about how to maintain and clean your handgun?
 Do you have a certain issue you need help with, such as being cross eye dominant, not being aggressive enough with your stance/posture, difficulty in pulling back the slide on a semi-automatic, help with correcting your shot placement on your targets?
 Do you prefer group instruction or one-on-one instruction?

 Additionally, what type of materials, handouts or resource notes will your instructor give you to take away from the class?
 Hard copies of information allows you to look back later at what you learned so you don’t have to remember everything that you covered during your instruction time.

 Most importantly, make sure you are taught and understand gun safety!
 Gun safety rules must always be repeatedly stressed and applied.
 Wherever your instructor will be conducting your training, ask BEFORE you go what are the safety protocols for that range or club.
 Don’t go to your class with a loaded gun (I recommend magazine out and slide locked open for semi-automatics, or cylinder open and empty for revolvers), and don’t take your handgun out of your range bag or pistol bag until your instructor tells you to do so.
 Safety should always be the highest priority at any range.

-I invite you to contact myself or John and take your training class with us (read John’s Q&A page).
-We are here to make sure new gun owners and new shooters start with the training and attention they need.
-We offer various classes depending on what you want to learn, and we’ll show you the safe, proper, fun ways to get started!
+I invite you to contact John and take your training class with him (read John’s Q&A page).
+He wants to make sure new gun owners and new shooters start with the training and attention they need.
+He offers various classes depending on what you want to learn, and can show you the safe, proper, fun ways to get started!